 Hardware Acceleration

-Within this drop-down menu, you can choose to run the software using either the graphics card on your machine, or the Central Processing Unity (CPU) on your machine.
-To this point, we recommend using your graphics card to run the software, as you will see faster and more efficient results when doing so.
-However, you can still use CaseGuard Studio in software-only mode, albeit with slower and less responsive results.
+Within this drop-down menu, you can choose to run the software using either the graphics card on your machine or the Central Processing Unit (CPU) on your machine.
+It’s recommended to utilize your graphics card for running the software, as this typically results in faster and more efficient performance.
+However, if for any reason you prefer or need to, you can still operate CaseGuard Studio in software-only mode using the CPU, though you should be aware that this may lead to slower and less responsive results.
+This flexibility allows you to adapt the software’s operation to the hardware capabilities of your machine.